Why Write this Site?

 - One doctor, more honest than the rest, said “you must realise these pills are like having mini-chemo for five years“.

-I went and found so much that really helps, which I have posted under suitable Categories (see right-hand column):medically-approved treatments and therapies.
+I went and found so much that really helps, which I have posted under suitable Categories of the Blog page (see right-hand column)

 - I met lovely people like Dr. Paul Clayton who told a conference “some doctors in Britain are ‘barbarians’“, and said I could quote him!